josuemtzmo/trackeddy/docs/pages/Methods.rst

 Methods
 =======

+Structure

+1.
+Read in ssh
+     - remove anomaly
+     - detrend
+     - Filter

+One point for each flow chart

+#################
+Hello Merve, after we interviewed the other person, and the only reason why I decided to sublet my room to her, is the time fits better to her in terms that she is looking for 3 months.
+However, Olaide and myself were impressed by your application so you are welcome to come to the COOP whenever you want (You can also do some couch surfing in case you need).
+Additionally, If you need some help once you arrive in Canberra, I will like to help you to explore the university, the school and any other thing you may need.
+Also, I wanted to apologise, because I thought I said something rude during our interview without meaning it, when I referred to vulnerability, what I really meant was who may find it harder to get accommodation.

 This algorithm was developed with the main idea of decomposing oceanic Kinetic Energy into processes.
 Even when its implementation can be useful in multiple applications, the current version of the algorithm is primarily focused on